 Seamus is the Irish variant of James, and means “supplanter.”

 It’s an excellent pick for parents who want a popular Irish name but find “Sean” too common.
 Seamus is another Harry Potter character.
-In the books, one of Harry’s half-blood wizard friends is Seamus Finnigan.
+In the book, one of Harry’s half-blood wizard friends is Seamus Finnigan.

 Because of their association with the moon, writers and artists use all three names regularly for witches in popular TV, art, and culture.